winber1/rose/_posts/articles/2016-08-01-MidpointMadness.markdown

 Natal Mercury retrograde pulls energy inward even more; in Scorpio, the intellectual process flows from deep feeling and emotion instead of from objective logic.
-The planet that symbolizes how a person needs to think and communicate is internalized and repressed.
+The planet that symbolizes <i>how a person needs to think and communicate</i> is internalized and repressed.
 And since Mercury is in Scorpio, the thought process could easily move into secretive, clandestine, covert patterns.